balask-dev/balask-dev/README.md

 ### Hi!
 I'm Bala! 👋
 - 👩‍💻 an Security Researcher specializing in Web and Aerospace 🛰.
 - 🎓 Electronics and communication Engineer.
-- ⚡  Also building full stack Applications in MERN stack.
+- ⚡  Also building Full stack Applications in MERN stack.
 - 🔭 based in Earth, Space.